Skip to main content

 When did Oregon agricultural overtime start?

 Oregon HB 4002 was signed in 2022.
-Agricultural overtime at the 48-hour weekly threshold took effect January 1, 2025.
-The threshold will decrease to 40 hours per week starting January 1, 2027.
+Agricultural overtime phase-in thresholds started at 55 weekly hours in 2023, moved to 48 weekly hours in 2025, and move to 40 weekly hours starting January 1, 2027.

 What is the current Oregon farm overtime threshold?